ivankrauseza/ci-project5/README.md

 ## Bugs
+### Sitemap
 I do not understand the built in Sitemap generator yet so I used an external generator.

+### Stripe Webhook
+I am not sure the Webhook url configuration is 100% reliable and if my config is correct but payments seem to process.

 ## Deployment
 ### Deployment to Heroku